Why should you play the Final Fantasy games? We have the answers.

 Final Fantasy IX stands on its own, even if you’ve never played any of the other FFs, as a remarkably fun PS1 JRPG, but if you are a long-time fan, you will get so much more out of this title than you might otherwise have.
 Add to that one of my all-time favourite group of party members, and you have a truly memorable classic of a game.

 Final Fantasy X

-Why you should play this FF: The Sphere Grid; the approach to themes
+Why you should play this FF game: The Sphere Grid; the approach to themes